 The class is based off not just the density but on the description of the freight (the “commodity”) and its packaging characteristics.

 If you just pull an engine onto a common carrier’s truck’s floor with no skid, that is a lot harder to handle, and you will be charged a higher class and thus a higher rate.

-Write “engine” on the BOL and specify what kind of engine it is.
+Write “engine” on your shipping Bill of Lading and specify what kind of engine it is.
 Write the correct National Motor Freight Classification Number and the packaging you are shipping it under.

 Here are a few common NMFC numbers and their matching classes from some of our recent shipments: